greshake/i3status-rust/README.md

 ## Configuration

-After installing `i3status-rust`, you need to create a configuration file.
-Edit the [example configuration](https://raw.githubusercontent.com/greshake/i3status-rust/master/examples/config.toml) to your liking.
+After installing `i3status-rust`, edit the [example configuration](https://raw.githubusercontent.com/greshake/i3status-rust/master/examples/config.toml) to your liking.
 The default location is `$XDG_CONFIG_HOME/i3status-rust/config.toml`.

 There are some top-level configuration variables: